ssvb/ssvb.github.com/_posts/2012-05-04-xorg-drivers-and-software-rendering.md

 because we have some inter-process communication overhead between the test application and X server, X11 protocol marshalling, etc.
 But a few tests (firefox-asteroids, gnome-terminal-vim, gvim, xfce4-terminal-a1) showed an improvement.
 The explanation here is that this system has a dual-core processor.
 So the X server running on one CPU core is acting as a 2D accelerator, and the test application has another CPU core free for use.
-If we look at the CPU usage in htop while running the tests, the CPU core running Xorg server is ~100% loaded, the other CPU core running cairo-perf-trace process is typically just ~15-30% loaded.
+If we look at the CPU usage in htop while running the tests, then we see that the CPU core running Xorg server is ~100% loaded, and the other CPU core running cairo-perf-trace process is typically just ~15-30% loaded.

 So in the end, xlib backend is not so bad on multi-core systems.
 We just need to ensure that we are not hit by any unnecessary overhead on the inter-process communication.
 Are we actually doing well here?
 Not even close!
 Just look at [this part of code](http://cgit.freedesktop.org/xorg/xserver/tree/fb/fbpict.c?id=xorg-server-1.12.1#n38).
-There we see how X server is wrapping its internal [Picture](http://cgit.freedesktop.org/xorg/xserver/tree/render/picturestr.h?id=xorg-server-1.12.1#n123) structure into temporary [pixman_image_t](http://cgit.freedesktop.org/pixman/tree/pixman/pixman-private.h?id=pixman-0.25.2#n65) structures, involving lots of overhead, validity checks and malloc/free activity.
+There we see how X server is wrapping its internal [Picture](http://cgit.freedesktop.org/xorg/xserver/tree/render/picturestr.h?id=xorg-server-1.12.1#n123) structures into temporary [pixman_image_t](http://cgit.freedesktop.org/pixman/tree/pixman/pixman-private.h?id=pixman-0.25.2#n65) structures, involving lots of overhead, validity checks and malloc/free activity.
 No surprise that we are taking a serious performance hit, firefox-canvas trace being the worst.